OpenVPN Access Server post_auth hardware address checking script

 If you want to specify the address for an account manually, you can do so with the following commands, where "exampleuser" is the user account name and where "00:01:02:ab:cd:ef" is the MAC address.
 Depending on your authentication system, you may need to pay attention to lowercase/uppercase with the username.
 Please stick to lower case for the MAC address or UUID string itself.Manually register/update MAC address or UUID string for exampleuser:

 cd /usr/local/openvpn_as/scripts ./sacli -u "exampleuser" -k "pvt_hw_addr" -v "00:01:02:ab:cd:ef" UserPropPut

 Manually registering a secondary MAC address

-Manually register/update a secondary MAC address for exampleuser:
+Manually register/update a secondary MAC address or UUID string for exampleuser:

 cd /usr/local/openvpn_as/scripts ./sacli -u "exampleuser" -k "pvt_hw_addr2" -v "ef:cd:ba:03:02:01" UserPropPut

 How to debug any problems

 If you use the restriction to allow only hardware address registrations from a specific IP address, as explained above, then you should remove that restriction when troubleshooting.

 - Undo that particular restriction in your mac.py file.